Simple 3-Step Brightening Routine for Beginners

 Start with 3 steps and master consistency before adding anything else.

-More products doesn't mean faster results—it usually means more problems.
+More products does not mean faster results — it usually means more problems.

 Should beginners use retinol for brightening?

 Beginners should wait 4-8 weeks before adding retinol.
-Master the basic 3-step routine first to ensure your skin is healthy and tolerating brightening ingredients well.
+Master the basic 3-step routine first to make sure your skin is healthy and tolerating brightening ingredients well.

 When ready, start with 0.25% retinol 1-2 times per week.